 No study drug will be administered, as this study is an observational study.
 Truvada will be provided as part of participation in a PrEP clinical study as part of a comprehensive HIV-1 prevention strategy.
-The decision to continue or discontinue Truvada belongs jointly to the subject and their investigators.
+The decision to continue or discontinue Truvada belongs jointly to the subject and their investigators in the underlying study.